awsdocs/aws-encryption-sdk-docs/doc_source/message-format.md

 The encrypted data key\.
 It is the data encryption key encrypted by the key provider\.

 **Content Type**  <a name="header-content-type"></a>
-The type of encrypted content, either non\-framed or framed\.
+The type of encrypted content, either nonframed or framed\.
 Non\-framed content is not broken into parts; it is a single encrypted blob\.
 Non\-framed content is type 1, encoded as the byte `01` in hexadecimal notation\.
 Framed content is broken into equal\-length parts; each part is encrypted separately\.
 Framed content is type 2, encoded as the byte `02` in hexadecimal notation\.